-James Quincey, 52, is President and Chief Operating Officer of the Company.
+James Quincey, 53, is President, Chief Executive Officer and a Director of the Company.
 Mr. Quincey joined the Company in 1996 as Director, Learning Strategy for the Latin America Group.
 He went on to serve in a series of operational roles of increasing responsibility in Latin America, leading to his appointment as President of the South Latin Division in December 2003, a position in which he served until his appointment as President of the Mexico Division in December 2005.
 In October 2008, he was named President of the Northwest Europe and Nordics business unit and served in that role until he was appointed President of the Europe Group in January 2013.
-He was elected to his current positions in August 2015.
-In December, 2016, the Company announced that the Board of Directors approved an evolution of the Company's senior leadership structure under which Mr. Quincey will succeed Mr. Kent as Chief Executive Officer of the Company effective May 1, 2017.
-Also, the Board of Directors of the Company nominated Mr. Quincey to stand for election as a Director at the 2017 Annual Meeting of Shareowners.
+He was elected President and Chief Operating Officer of the Company in August 2015 and as President and Chief Executive Officer of the Company effective May 1, 2017.
+Mr. Quincey was elected to the Board of Directors of the Company in April 2017.

-Alfredo Rivera, 55, is President of the Latin America Group.
+Alfredo Rivera, 56, is President of the Latin America Group.
 Mr. Rivera joined the Company in 1997 as a District Manager for Guatemala and El Salvador.
 In 1999, he was appointed Southeast Region Manager in the Brazil Division, serving in this role until December 2003.
 From January 2004 to August 2006, he served as General Manager for the Ecuador business.
 From September 2006 to December 2012, Mr. Rivera served as Sparkling Beverages General Manager for the Mexico business unit.
-In January 2013, he was appointed President of the Latin Center business unit and served in that role until his appointment to his current position effective August 1, 2016.
+In January 2013, he was appointed President of the Latin Center business unit and served in that role until his appointment to his current position in August 2016.

-Barry Simpson, 56, is Senior Vice President and Chief Information Officer of the Company.
+Barry Simpson, 57, is Senior Vice President and Chief Information Officer of the Company.
 In 2008, Mr. Simpson joined the Coca-Cola system, where he served as Chief Information Officer of the Coca-Cola Amatil Group, a Coca-Cola bottler based in Sydney, Australia, until December 2015.
-He joined the Company in January 2016 as the head of Global Business Unit IT Services.
-Mr. Simpson was appointed Chief Information Officer in October 2016 and was elected Senior Vice President in December 2016.
+He joined the Company in January 2016 as the head of Global Business Unit Information Technology Services.
+Mr. Simpson was appointed Chief Information Officer in October 2016 and was elected Senior Vice President of the Company in December 2016.

-Brian Smith, 61, is President of the Europe, Middle East and Africa Group.
+Brian Smith, 62, is President of the Europe, Middle East and Africa Group.
 Mr. Smith joined the Company in 1997 as Latin America Group Manager for Mergers and Acquisitions, a role he held until July 2001.
 From 2001 to 2002, he worked as Executive Assistant to Brian Dyson, then Chief Operating Officer and Vice Chairman of the Company.
 Mr. Smith served as President of the Brazil Division from 2002 to 2008 and President of the Mexico business unit from 2008 through December 2012.
-Mr. Smith was appointed President of the Latin America Group in January 2013 and served in that role until his appointment to his current position effective August 1, 2016.
+Mr. Smith was appointed President of the Latin America Group in January 2013 and served in that role until his appointment to his current position in August 2016.